loyjoy/academy/advanced/modules/variables.md

   <img src="setVariableModules.png" alt="Variable module" title="Variable module" width="300"/>
 </p>

-The first brick is for “yes” and the second one for “no”.
-We need an automatic jump because else the second process brick “variable” will be sent too and the chatbot will save both variables.
+The first module is for “yes” and the second one for “no”.
+We need an automatic jump because else the second module “variable” will be sent too and the chatbot will save both variables.
 The brick jumps to the newsletter sign up.

 <p align="center">
   <img src="automaticJump.png" alt="Condition at automatic jump" title="Condition at automatic jump" width="300"/>
 </p>

  Then you fill in the fields.
 It is similar to the questionnaire.
 We need a process variable and a fixed value.
 Under the first arrow you fill in a name for the process variable (for example: newsletter).
 Under the second arrow you choose a fixed value and add a name.
-It is advisable to use “newsletter” as the process variable and “yes” (or “no” for the other process brick).
+It is advisable to use “newsletter” as the process variable and “yes” (or “no” for the other module).

 <p align="center">
   <img src="setUpVariable1.png" alt="Set variables" title="Set variables" width="300"/>
   <img src="setUpVariable2.png" alt="Set variables" title="Set variables" width="300"/>
 </p>

-Afterward, condition every newsletter brick and question if the consumer wants to sign up with the variable you set in when the consumer says “yes”.
+Afterward, condition every newsletter module and question if the consumer wants to sign up with the variable you set in when the consumer says “yes”.

 <p align="center">
   <img src="setUpVariable3.png" alt="Set variables" title="Set variables" width="300"/>
 </p>

 You can use variables in any different caes.
 Both were only examples to show you how it works!
-Name bricks!
-To make it easier for you and others, you now name your building blocks.
-This way, you know right away that the process brick is about tips for jogging or cycling.